New studies are being added all the time – check back soon if you don’t see one available for your dog!

 - Dog’s veterinarian is planning to add a new ASD regardless of previous ASD status

-Complete Title: Pilot study of wearable biomonitors to explore the behavioural and environmental context of canine seizures
+Scientific Title: Pilot study of wearable biomonitors to explore the behavioural and environmental context of canine seizures

 Study Investigator: Dr. Fiona James